jackyzha0/quartz/content/notes/renter-cover-letter.md

 -
 ---

-Jet Hughes
-597 George St
-Dunedin, 9016

-17/08/2022

-(Landlord or Property Manager Name)
-(Address)
-(City, State Zip)

-Dear (Name of landlord or property manager),
+To whom it may concern,

-My name is (Your name) and I have a keen interest in renting the apartment you have available at (Property name or address).
+My name is Jet Hughes and I have a keen interest in renting the apartment you have available at 128 Forth St.

-I currently live at (Your current address) and have lived there for (XX) years.
-I am looking for a new place to live because (reason for moving: closer to home, closer to family, downsizing, etc.).
-I find your (apartment community/available unit/rental home) particularly appealing because (list specifically why you want to live in this property).
+I currently live at 597 George St and have lived there for 6 months.
+I am looking for a new place to live because I want to move out of my studio room and into a flat with close friends.
+I find your flat particularly appealing because it is close to the Uni, has a nice view and looks very clean and tidy.

-[The next two paragraphs apply only for potential tenants who will be utilizing an assistance program; omit if not applicable.]

-While my current monthly income is $(X,XXX), I have been approved for rental assistance through the (name of your program).
-This program is funded by and administered by (organization funding the program).
-A brief fact sheet about the program is attached to this letter.

-Per the plan, I will pay (XX percent) of my monthly adjusted income toward rent, enabling me to make rent, in full, each month with no problem.
-(Program name) pays the remainder of my rent each month.

-I believe I'd be a wonderful addition to your rental community — and here's why.
-I am employed at (Your employer) and have been working there for (XX) years.
-In my free time, I (list some interests here and other things about yourself.
-For instance: play on the company softball team, coach your daughter's soccer team, volunteer at specific organizations and enjoy hiking and baking.
-My current neighbors will miss my banana bread when I make the move to your community!)
+I believe I'd be a wonderful tentant at this property — and here's why.
+I am employed part-time Company-X and have been working there for 2 years.
+I am also studying Computer Science at the University of Otago.
+In my free time, I snowboard, surf, and love hiking.
+I also enjoy reading, drawing, cooking, and gardening.

-I am quiet and friendly, a good neighbor who always pays bills on time.
-Attached you will find my [renter resume](https://www.apartmentguide.com/blog/sample-letter-renter-resume/), along with [several references](https://www.apartmentguide.com/blog/sample-letter-of-recommendation-for-your-apartment/) from neighbors and co-workers, as well as staffers from my current rental community.
+I am quiet and friendly, a good tenant who always pays bills on time.
+Attached you will find my [renter resume](https://www.apartmentguide.com/blog/sample-letter-renter-resume/), along with several references from previous landlords, my snowboard coach, and my current project manager.

-If you have any questions, please don't hesitate to call or e-mail me at (Your phone number) or (Email address).
+If you have any questions, please don't hesitate to call or e-mail me at 027 650 9548 or jethughes0@gmail.com.

 Thank you very much for considering my rental application.
 I look forward to hearing from you.

 Sincerely,

-(Signature)

-(Printed name)
+Jet Hughes